 Along with the other Diocesan elementary schools, Holy Spirit uses the Scantron Performance Series as the diagnostic and placement tool.
 This computer-adaptive test identifies student ability levels and demonstrates growth over time.
 Holy Spirit uses BrainPop video resources as a staple in classrooms where teachers strive to meet the needs of the technology-oriented student.

 Student life is strong and extensive.
-Clubs and activities range from Student Council, to the National Junior Honor Society, yearbook, school newspaper, Spanish Club, Running Club, Math Olympiad, Math Club, and Chess Club to name just a few.
+Clubs and activities range from Student Council, to the National Junior Honor Society, yearbook, school newspaper, Running Club, Math Olympiad, Math Club, Chess Club and Coding Club to name just a few.

 Holy Spirit is blessed to have a wonderful relationship with the church parish.
 The Pastor and Parochial Vicars regularly teach throughout the school and provide opportunities for confession on a regular basis.
 Weekly Friday Masses provide additional teaching moments and interaction with students in the most sacred of celebrations.
 Clergy participation in both the special and daily events of the school is commonplace and generates genuine excitement in the students.